swkasuk/RoadsideAssistanceServiceAssessment/README.md

-##EmergencyRoadsideAssistance Serivce
+EmergencyRoadsideAssistance Serivce

 ## Description

 - This project utilizes Spring Boot framework and Java, Java Persistence to build and implement the REST API Service that helps the customer with a disabled vehicle to get immediate roadside assistance.

-  The EmergencyRoadsideAssistance service provides :
+- The EmergencyRoadsideAssistance service provides :
 	- The customer an ability to search and find the 5 nearest assistants, reserve and release an assistant.
 	- The service provider assistant to update their location.
-- Return the 5 nearest service trucks i.e assistants ordered by ascending distance -This is achieved by computing the geohash of the customer's location and comparing it with the assistants geohash based on their recent location.
+	- Return the 5 nearest service trucks i.e assistants ordered by ascending distance
+		- This is achieved by computing the geohash of the customer's location and comparing it with the assistants geohash based on their recent location.
 	- Reserve a service provider for a customer
 	- Release a service provider from a customer